Article 10.1 Work experience placements

 Article 10.6 Bereavement leave

 In order to adequately meet the needs of employees who lose a loved one, a guideline for bereavement leave is drawn up for employers and employees in addition article 5.8 paragraph 1a of the CAO-OI.
 The guideline describes the options for bereavement leave within the framework of existing leave provisions in the CAO-OI.
 The specific situation of the employee concerned is taken into account and the application for this leave is handled leniently in the interest of proper care for the grieving employee with the aim of a safe and healthy return to work.
-Employees are entitled to at least one week of unpaid bereavement leave following the funeral or cremation of a relative in the first and second degree.
+Employees are entitled to one week of paid bereavement leave following the funeral or cremation of a relative in the first and second degree.

 Article 10.7 Schemes at the organisational and employer level

 In the local consultation and in the negotiations with the (C)OR, respectively, the existing schemes shall be amended to match the provisions of the CAO-OI, where necessary.

 Article 10.8 Experimental article from July 1, 2023 to June 30, 2026: Leave for gender transition process

 - An employee who is or is going through a transition process due to gender incongruity is entitled to a maximum of 12 weeks of transition leave with full pay over a period of 3 years during the labour agreement for the necessary medical and non-medical treatments and any recovery time without having to report being ill.
 An exception to this is if medical treatment takes place (e.g. surgical intervention) resulting in the employee having work restrictions.
 This falls under sick leave.

 - The employee can take the maximum of the transition leave in parts.